fivetran/dbt_apple_store_source/models/docs.md

 The date when the user originally downloaded the app on their device.
 {% enddocs %}

-{% docs _fivetran_id %}
-A Fivetran-generated key that is unique to each record for a given date and app.
-{% enddocs %}

 {% docs engagement_type %}
 The type of user engagement action (e.g., Tap, Scroll).
 {% enddocs %}

 {% docs counts %}
 The total count of events, based on users who have agreed to share their data with Apple and developers.
-{% enddocs %}

-{% docs source_info %}
-Additional information about the source that referred users to your app's product page, such as the referring app or website.
 {% enddocs %}

 {% docs vendor_number %}